Juwwy/ShoppingAppMicroservices/README.md

 # ShoppingAppMicroservices
-A microservice Projects for A shopping website
+A microservices Project for a shopping website